Simpanan Shariah Savings Option

 - Same strategic asset allocation.

-- Only invest in ethical investments that are compliant with Shariah principles.
+- Only invest in ethical investments that are compliant with shariah principles.

 - Minimum investment exposure to financial sector as opposed to Simpanan Konvensional.